-7.6.4 Inpatient Rehabilitative Care
+7.6.4 Inpatient Rehabilitative and Habilitative Care

-Covered rehabilitative care expenses are subject to a plan year limit for inpatient services delivered in a hospital or other inpatient rehabilitation facility that specializes in such care.
+Covered rehabilitative care expenses are subject to a plan year limit for inpatient services delivered in a hospital or other inpatient facility that specializes in such care.
 Additional days may be available for treatment required following head or spinal cord injury, subject to medical necessity and prior authorization.
+Medically necessary services for mental health and chemical dependency are not subject to these limits.
+Habilitative services are covered only for medically necessary treatment of a mental health condition.